 It is not uncommon to wonder if health insurance does cover drug rehabilitation because these treatments are often expensive.
 The Affordable Care Act requires private insurance companies, or ACA, to provide their members coverage for substance abuse treatment.

 The law considers substance abuse treatment an essential health care benefit for all U.S. citizens.
 For this reason, most insurance companies will not be able to refuse to provide this coverage altogether.

-However, our specific coverage will depend on each state and our chosen plan of care.
+However, specific coverage will depend on each state and the chosen care plan.
 Many companies will ask you to choose from a small pool of approved providers for a lower cost and may even ask you to pay for some costs.

 The Affordable Care Act and drug rehab

 Often concerns about insurance coverage for drug rehab are a barrier to people not wanting to get treatment.
 For this reason, only one in ten people with such a disorder receive treatment when required.